High-Protein Cottage Cheese Cookie Dough (Gluten-Free)

 A small mason jar full of edible chocolate chip cottage cheese cookie dough with chocolate chips and a cookie scoop.

-Edible Gluten-Free Chocolate Chip Cottage Cheese Cookie Dough
+High-Protein Cottage Cheese Cookie Dough (Gluten-Free)

 Gluten-Free diet-friendly recipe